GreptimeTeam/docs/docs/user-guide/authentication.md

 cargo run -- standalone start --user-provider=static_user_provider:cmd:greptime_user=greptime_pwd
 ```

 Now, if you try to connect database without username and password, it would fail.
-Only with `greptime_user` and `greptime_pwd` then the connection would be established.
+Only connection with username `greptime_user` and password `greptime_pwd` would be allowed to connect to the database.

 ```shell
 ❯ mysql -h 127.0.0.1 -P 4002 -u greptime_user -p